Automatic writing: Practitioners

 Automatic writing as a spiritual practice was reported by Hyppolyte Taine in the preface to the third edition of his De l'intelligence, published in 1878.
 Besides "ethereal visions" or "magnetic auras", Fernando Pessoa claimed to have experienced automatic writing.
 He said he felt "owned by something else", sometimes feeling a sensation in the right arm he claimed was lifted into the air without his will.
 Georgie Hyde-Lees, the wife of William Butler Yeats, also claimed she could write automatically.
 Sri Aurobindo and his follower, The Mother (Mirra Alfassa), regularly practiced Automatic writing.

+Catalan medium and artist Josefa Tolrà wrote poems and "transcribed" messages that she included in her drawings, which she ascribed to something or someone "guiding her hand".

 Shortly after his 1917 marriage to Georgie Hyde-Lees, the poet W. B. Yeats came to be heavily influenced by her delving into what they referred to as "the automatic script".

 In his 1918 book The New Revelation, Arthur Conan Doyle wrote that automatic writing occurs either by the writer's subconscious or by external spirits operating through the writer.
 Doyle and his wife led an automatic writing séance with Harry Houdini wherein Lady Doyle wrote 15 pages of purported messages from Houdini's mother, although this information was immediately discounted as fraudulent by Houdini.